 Can you get rain jackets in Thailand?

 In Bangkok, shopping successes are easy.
 Elsewhere, especially in beach destinations like Koh Samui, you can find rain jackets (of dubious quality) in most supermarkets, and expensive imported brand-names (like Superdry) in department stores.
-In most cases, both varieties will be for Thai-sized people (S to XS).
+In most cases, both varieties will be for Thai-sized people (roughly a Western size small or medium).

 Are rain ponchos suitable?

 My no-contest, #1 vote for a rainy season shoe?
-Crocs Beach Line boat shoes.
+Crocs and friends.
 They:

 - have great traction on slippery surfaces